 Marnie Westwood joined us in 2018, working for both the SSSC and the Care Inspectorate in a shared services role.
 Find out about Marnie’s career journey in this short video.

-If you meet the minimum criteria for a job role complete the application form and equal opportunities form and return it to email@example.com by the closing date and time on the advert.
-We will send you an automatic email to say we have received your application.
+If you meet the minimum criteria and wish to apply for a job, please complete the online application form and equal opportunities form by the closing date and time shown on the advert.

 We review applications, match them with the person specification and shortlist against competencies and values for the role.
-Any applicant eligible through guaranteed interview scheme that meet the essential criteria will automatically be shortlisted.
+Candidates who identify as disabled and who meet the essential criteria for the role will be shortlisted for interview under the guaranteed interview scheme.

 We notify successful candidates that they are preferred candidates.
 You will receive a call from the recruiting manager to give you the good news.
-This will be followed up with a letter from our HR department.
+This will be followed up with an email from the recruitment team.

 We carry out pre-employment checks so we can confirm an offer of employment.